danielgc365/Inverse-Kinematics/README.md

 # Kinematic Analysis
 ### Building the Transform matrices
 The first step was to create a DH parameters table, the DH parameters table will help us in building the matrices to calculate the individual transforms between the links.
-The DH parameters table is shown below:
+The DH parameters table is shown below, the diagram used to calculate the DH paramters is shown below the table:

 Joint | alpha | a | d | theta
 --- | --- | --- | --- | ---